 - Making all grounds for eviction in the private rented sector discretionary.
 If a tenant has not moved out at the end of the notice period, the landlord will need to get an eviction order from the First-Tier Tribunal (Housing and Property Chamber).
 Previously, some eviction grounds were mandatory, i.e. the Tribunal had to grant an eviction order if the grounds were met.
 Now, the Tribunal can use its discretion in all eviction cases and decide if it’s reasonable for an eviction to take place.
 This will allow the Tribunal to consider all the circumstances of the case.

-In addition, the 2020 Act doesn’t change the fact that tenants still need to pay their rent.
-What it does is give tenants time to apply for, and receive, any support they might be entitled to (see below), to help pay their rent in the short term.
+These changes do not ban evictions.
+What they do is give tenants time to apply for, and receive, any support they might be entitled to (see below), to help pay their rent in the short term.
 It also allows tenants the time to plan for the longer term, if necessary.

-- Landlords in the private rented sector will have to comply with pre-action requirements if they want to evict a tenant for rent arrears, where all or part of the arrears accrued on, or after, 27 May 2020.
-These requirements apply to where the landlord serves a notice to end a tenancy on, or after 7 April 2020 and an application is made to the Tribunal to repossess a property on the grounds of rent arrears from 6 October 2020.
+Private landlords have to comply with pre-action requirements if they want to evict a tenant for rent arrears, where all or part of the arrears accrued on, or after, 27 May 2020.
+These requirements apply where the landlord serves a notice to end a tenancy on, or after, 7 April 2020 and an application is then made to the Tribunal to repossess a property on the grounds of rent arrears from 6 October 2020.

-Pre-action requirements already apply in the social rented sector and mean that landlords must make reasonable efforts to work with tenants to manage arrears.
-The Tribunal will consider the extent to which these requirements have been followed when it decides whether to make an eviction order.
-The Scottish Government has published guidance for landlords on pre-action requirements.
-The requirements include, for example, providing tenants with information about their rights and providing details of free and independent sources of debt help and advice.
+Pre-action requirements already apply in social housing and mean that landlords must make reasonable efforts to work with tenants to manage arrears.
+This involves, for example, providing tenants with information about their rights and providing details of free and independent sources of debt help and advice.

 What support is available to tenants and landlords?